chaoran/fast-wait-free-queue/README.md

-# hpc-queue
-A scalable FIFO queue implementation.
+A benchmark framework for concurrent queue implementations.